PREGNANCY YOGA CLASSES

 These are even more important during pregnancy.

 Yoga allows you to be connected.
-To be fully present.
 To be fully aware of your body, and of your baby.
 It is this connection, forged gently and subconsciously over time, that allows you to birth lightly.

 A regular Pregnancy Yoga class will keep your body healthy, stretch out all your aches and pains, and give you tools and techniques to prepare you fully for birth.

-I endeavour to unravel the mysteries of pregnancy and labour during the classes, giving lots of information, along with advice on topics such as Optimum Foetal Positioning – essential for getting your baby into the correct position for labour; taking care of your perineum to avoid tearing; how to use a Birthing Ball for pregnancy and labour; and sharing the experiences of the other Mums who have taken this journey – hearing the weekly Birth Stories is often a highlight of the classes.
+During the classes, I’ll be giving lots of information, along with advice on topics such as Optimum Foetal Positioning – essential for getting your baby into the correct position for labour; taking care of your perineum to avoid tearing; how to use a Birthing Ball for pregnancy and labour; and sharing the experiences of the other Mums who have taken this journey.
+Hearing the weekly Birth Stories is often a highlight of the classes.
+You can read some of their stories HERE.

 Scroll down for class details and bookings.